-Using time to your advantage allows your money to grow and also requires a bit of patience.
+Using the element of time to your advantage allows your money to grow and also requires a bit of patience.
 We are bombarded on a daily basis with ideas, news and emotional triggers which urge us to react to them.
 The question you have to ask yourself is,

 “Does this piece of news change anything?”